Elhameed/alu-higher_level_programming/python-inheritance/README.md

 The [__pycache__](./__pycache__) directory is a directory created by Python3 to store compiled bytecode files, which are generated to improve the performance of Python code execution.

+## Test :file_folder:

+The [test](./test/) directory is a directory that contains automated tests for the shell scripts of each problem in this repository.

 ## Tasks :page_with_curl: